-Here is a list of local college counseling centers and a description of the services that offered at each.
-I have also provided below information about adjusting to college, alcohol and other drugs, anxiety, depression and eating disorders which are the major areas that I treat in my private practice.
-I have worked at several college counseling centers including Temple University, University of the Sciences, Drexel, The University of Pennsylvania and The University of Florida and so I am particularly versed in the ways in which these centers operate and I work closely with them now.
+Included here is a list of local college counseling centers and a description of the services that are offered at each.
+Also provided below is information about adjusting to college, alcohol and other drugs, anxiety, depression and eating disorders which are the major areas that we treat in our private practice at Jeremy Frank & Associates.
+Of note, Dr. Frank has worked at several college counseling centers including Temple University, University of the Sciences, Drexel, The University of Pennsylvania, and The University of Florida and so he is particularly versed in the ways in which these centers operate and can therefore maintain on-going close working connections.
 College counseling services and centers are an excellent resource because they are generally free and convenient for students who live on campus.
 However, most college counseling centers increasingly refer to private practice psychologists and therapists in the community who are more able to be flexible and accommodate student’s diverse needs in an ongoing way.
 There has been a trend in recent years for college counseling centers to refer out as demand for counseling exceeds staff capacity and issues of depression, anxiety, substance abuse and eating disorders require ongoing support instead of the 6-12 session model of short term therapy which prevails at most college counselling centers.
+For issues related to drug and alcohol use it is especially important to have an outside therapist in a private practice setting due to the limitations that most college counseling centers face.

 Local College Counseling Centers